FREE UK Delivery

 • Zone 2 (within 0.6m of a basin or any water source): Required to be at least IP44.

-• Zone 3 (further than 0.6m away): No special rating is usually needed, however it’s often recommended that any lights you choose are rated to at least IP44 within zone 3 to ensure lights are protected from unintentional splashes.
+• Zone 3 (further than 0.6m away): No special rating is usually required, however it’s often recommended that any lights you choose are rated to at least IP44 within zone 3 to ensure lights are protected from unintentional splashes.

 Example: